Spotted puffer: Description

 The spotted puffer has a white body with dense dark spots on its back and sides in various patterns, with variable yellowish markings.
 Its head is wider than it is deep, and is convex between the eyes.
-It as a single dorsal fin at its rear, a similar-shaped anal fin below, and in front of the pectoral fin it has a slit-like gill opening.
+It has a single dorsal fin at its rear, a similar-shaped anal fin below, and in front of the pectoral fin it has a slit-like gill opening.
 The spotted puffer's tail fin is generally straight, and can be dusky or greenish.

 Habitat

-Found in coastal shallow water at depths between 0-10 m, generally at the bottom on soft substrate such as mud or sand.
+Found in coastal shallow water at depths between 0–10 m, generally at the bottom on soft substrate such as mud or sand.